saulm314/TwitchChatOffset/README.md

 For example, if you had a JSON Twitch chat file from a VOD that was 3.5 hours long, but you only wanted the chat from the 1-3 hour marks, then this tool will help you take out all the messages from the first hour and all the messages from the last half hour, and then set the 1 hour mark as the "zero" mark for the remaining messages.
 For example, if there was a message at the 1:00:31 mark, then TwitchChatOffset will convert the time of that message to 0:00:31.

 This tool works on Windows only.
+It may work on other operating systems too, but will likely require installing external software.
+Look up how to run a .NET executable on your operating system.

 # Usage